NormalLuser/BE6502_SidPlayer/README.md

 I found this code posted by realdmx and Modified the 'Monty On the Run' .SID by Rob Hubbard.
 This version runs stand-alone on the BE6502 using the VIA for timing, and the $4800 mapping that Ben uses for the chip.
 If you have the VGA project connected and have the Vsync hooked up to the NMI pin of the CPU you can comment out the 'Setup60HzTimer' routine.
-The 65c02 WAI command that is used responds to both IRQ and NMI, so other changes are needed.
+The 65c02 WAI command that is used responds to both IRQ and NMI, so no other changes are needed.

 <https://github.com/NormalLuser/BE6502_SidPlayer/blob/main/Hubbard_Rob/MontyOnTheRun_BE6502.asm>